TwiN/gatus/README.md

 - Endpoint B has an interval of 5s, and takes 1ms to complete
 - Endpoint B will be unable to run every 5s, because endpoint A's health evaluation takes longer than its interval

-To sum it up, while Gatus can really handle any interval you throw at it, you're better off having slow requests with higher interval.
+To sum it up, while Gatus can handle any interval you throw at it, you're better off having slow requests with higher interval.

-As a rule of the thumb, I personally set interval for more complex health checks to `5m` (5 minutes) and simple health checks used for alerting (PagerDuty/Twilio) to `30s`.
+As a rule of thumb, I personally set the interval for more complex health checks to `5m` (5 minutes) and simple health checks used for alerting (PagerDuty/Twilio) to `30s`.